Hydrogenated carbon structures as directional sub-GeV dark matter detectors: Simulation of the fate of the proton

-\item If $E_\perp > 0.2 \text{ eV}$ {\it or} the proton is emitted downward, the event is discarded.
+\item If $E_{xy} > 0.2 \text{ eV}$ {\it or} the proton is emitted downward, the event is discarded.
 In the first instance it is assumed that it undergoes (yet unknown) energy losses and eventually gets captured.
 In the second instance, instead, it is guaranteed that it will never leave the forest from the top.

-\item If $E_\perp < 0.2 \text{ eV}$ {\it and} the proton is emitted upward, we have two possible instances: \begin{itemize} \item If the proton is ejected toward the interior of the nanotube, it can only undergo multiple scatterings inside the nanotube and eventually leave from the top.
+\item If $E_{xy} < 0.2 \text{ eV}$ {\it and} the proton is emitted upward, we have two possible instances: \begin{itemize} \item If the proton is ejected toward the interior of the CNT, it can only undergo multiple scatterings inside the CNT and eventually leave from the top.

-\item If the proton is ejected outside the nanotube, instead, it will scatter off the walls of the other nanotubes in the forest.
+\item If the proton is ejected outside the CNT, instead, it will scatter off the walls of the other CNTs in the forest.
 We then simulate its full trajectory.
-At each step, we determine which nanotube it interacts with, compute the collision point and extract the vector normal to the surface of the nanotube.
+At each step, we determine which CNT it interacts with, compute the collision point and extract the vector normal to the surface of the CNT.
 After the collision, we flip the sign of the component of the proton's momentum parallel to this vector, while preserving the orthogonal components.
 Once the proton trajectory has been simulated there are two possible outcomes: the proton leaves the forest from one of the sides ({\it lateral exit}), or from the top ({\it top exit}).
 Of all these instances, only top exits are favorable under our detection scheme. \end{itemize} \end{enumerate}

-We repeat this for $N = 10^5$ protons, and for two possible directions of the nanotubes: parallel and anti-parallel to the dark matter wind.
+We repeat this for $N = 10^5$ protons, and for two possible directions of the CNTs: parallel and anti-parallel to the dark matter wind.
 In Table~\ref{tab:MC} we report the results of our simulations for a few values of the dark matter mass.
-Notice that the probability that the initial proton is emitted with $E_\perp < 0.2 \text{ eV}$ and directed upward is nothing but $P_{\rm top} + P_{\rm lateral}$, as these are the only two possible outcomes once the proton start moving upward and scatter elastically.
+Notice that the probability that the initial proton is emitted with $E_{xy} < 0.2 \text{ eV}$ and directed upward is nothing but $P_{\rm top} + P_{\rm lateral}$, as these are the only two possible outcomes once the proton starts moving upward and scatters elastically.
 Given this, the probability for a proton to leave the array is,